 An employee on a fixed-term contract is entitled to full maternity leave.
 However, if her fixed-term contract ends before the last day of maternity leave, this counts as the last day of maternity leave.
 This means that if the fixed-term contract ends during maternity leave, then the employee’s contract of employment terminates on that date.

 The fact that the employee is on maternity leave does not have any impact on the expiry of the fixed term contract.
 An employee’s entitlement to pay in respect of the maternity leave ceases from the date the contract expires.
-This does not affect the
+This does not affect the employee’s entitlement to the full 26 weeks of State Maternity Benefit.

 Already a subscriber?